robotnyc/wifi-ap/docs/reference/rest-api/v1-configuration.md

 *keys* [optional]

 An array of config item keys to return the value for.
-If not supplied or empty all available configuration items will be returned.
+If not supplied or empty, all available configuration items will be returned.

 ### Response